 16. Failure to have a life plan and to live in any ordered way (unless it is for destructive purposes or a sham).

-Robert Hare’s Checklist of Psychopathy Symptoms
+Robert Hare’s characteristics of a sociopath

 1. Glibness and superficial charm.

 They are able to use language effortlessly to beguile, confuse, and convince.
 The tendency to be smooth, engaging, charming, slick, and verbally facile.